greenm01/vb4x/docs/vb4x_specs.md

 Critical hits are the exception to the aforementioned rule.
 The squadron with the highest rated AS is reduced.

 **Note**: Starbases do not join a Task Force.
-If an enemy Task Force has orders to bombard, invade, or blitz a colony, and there are no surviving defensive squadrons, the Starbase will battle with the enemy solo, as described in this section.
+If an enemy fleet has orders to bombard, invade, or blitz a colony, and there are no defensive space assets present, the Starbase will battle with the enemy solo.
+Follow the combat procedure in this section.

 After the last round of combat the Task Forces are disbanded and squadrons rejoin their original fleets.